CSFPA: Our History

 It all began in the spring of 1983, when William "Buzz" Roberts approached the elders of the State College Christian Church with a proposal to establish a Christian campus ministry at Penn State University.
 The stated purpose of the Fellowship was to develop an evangelistic/discipleship ministry, based on Mt.
 28:18-20, by reaching the lost, discipling believers toward maturity and training Christians to become leaders in their communities.
 Under God's blessing and the eldership's supervision, we "press on" toward the goal.

-The inauguration of CSF at University of Pittsburgh and Carnegie Mellon University began in 1984 with a conversation among campus ministry friends in Pittsburgh.
+The inauguration of CSF in Pittsburgh began in 1984 with a conversation among campus ministry friends in Pittsburgh.
 Noting the success at Penn State, a request was made to the CSFPA Board concerning establishing a fellowship at Pitt/CMU in 1985.
 The Board laid out plans of securing names of students, sought financial support, searched for a full-time staff member, and initiated the steps necessary to establish a fellowship through University guidelines.
 After a long wait, in the spring of 1987 the Board of Directors was able to approve Sam Brunsvold as campus minister.
 From his heart, Sam stated, "We desire to see this ministry make disciples for Christ.
 We will encourage a lifestyle of evangelism and concern for others.
 We will encourage a desire for world evangelism."

 January 28, 1997 was a tragic day as Sam Brunsvold was shot and killed outside his home as he returned from a student leadership meeting.
 While we may not understand the reason for this tragedy, we honor Sam's memory and praise God that the ministry on campus continued.
 Other ministers - David Baynes, Ted Hamilton and Greg Voss - served at Pittsburgh over the years.
 After Greg moved on to other ministries after fifteen years, Eddie Provident Jr. was approved by the Board to take over at CSF Pitt in March of 2020.
 In the fall, longtime intern Kaitlyn Salmon came on board to work with Eddie as a campus minister.

 CSF at the Berks campus of Penn State started in June of 2000 as student leaders contacted CSFPA's Board of Directors requesting affiliation with CSFPA.
-This was the result of previous partnerships between students at Berks with CSF UP students.
 Several Berks students joined members from CSF-Penn State on a mission trip to North Carolina.
-Through this bonding experience, God revealed to these students the importance of having spiritual overseers and sought affiliation with CSFPA.
 In 2005 Dave Hershey, an alum of CSF PSU UP, came on board to serve as campus minister at PSU Berks.
 Dave has served on campus ever since.

 The beginnings of CSF at Lock Haven date to the fall of 2004.
 Two friends, in a casual conversation, dreamed of what could be done on campus.
 As a result, an initial meeting between officials of CSFPA and the Church of Christ in Blanchard, PA laid out a plan to establish the campus ministry.
-After the initial set of meetings to investigate the involvement of potential students, it was decided to wait on launching the fellowship until fall 2005.
 By the spring of 2006, CSF was an approved student organization at Lock Haven.
 Brandon Thomas soon became the first campus minister at Lock Haven, followed by Patrick Willis.
 After Patrick moved on, Tim and Kate Jackson heeded the call to serve at Lock Haven in 2016.

 CSF at Penn State Altoona began in 2011.
 Mike Andrews, after serving as an intern in Pittsburgh, took on the role of campus minister at Penn State Altoona in 2015.
 After assisting him in an unofficial capacity, Mike's wife Rachael officially joined CSFPA staff in 2019.